-That thought never crossed my mom’s mind (thankfully!), but this generation of mothers is indeed arranging “Your First Period” parties for their daughters – thanks in large part to Menarche Parties R’Us.
+That thought never crossed my mom’s mind (thankfully!), but this generation of mothers is indeed arranging “Your First Period” parties for their daughters – thanks in large part to Menarche Parties R’Us, a company we first introduced you to back in 2015.
+Today, the trend continues and I still don’t know why.

 You can even stock a “Girlhood to Womanhood” bag full of all the period essentials.
 Or play games like “Pin the Ovaries on the Uterus” and “Menstrual Trivia.”
 All compliments of this party package.